Facts about Janet Jackson

 Janet Jackson Biography

-Janet Jackson is the younger sister of the singing Jackson brothers, including the late "King of Pop" Michael Jackson.
-She released her first album in 1982; her career really took off with the 1986 album Control, which included the hit single “What Have You Done For Me Lately?”
+Janet Jackson released her first album in 1982; her career really took off with the 1986 album Control, which included the hit single “What Have You Done For Me Lately?”
 She quickly became a regular fixture in pop music and on MTV, known for her smartly sexy songs and high-energy dancing (the choreography in her videos was done by Paula Abdul).
-In 1999 she was a guest artist with Busta Rhymes on his hit "What’s It Gonna Be."
-She also ventured into the movies, starring with Tupac Shakur and Maya Angelou in the 1993 film Poetic Justice.
-Her other albums include Damita Jo (2004, with a title taken from Jackson’s middle name), 20 Y.O.
-(2006) and Discipline (2008).
+Among other apperances, she was a guest artist with Busta Rhymes on his 1999 hit “What’s It Gonna Be.”

 Jackson caused a hubbub while performing in the halftime show of the 2004 Super Bowl, when her co-star Justin Timberlake pulled off a piece of Jackson’s costume, exposing her right breast.
 Timberlake claimed the incident was unplanned and blamed a “wardrobe malfunction,” but Jackson later issued a formal apology, admitting that the “costume reveal” was intentional… A month after the Super Bowl incident, singing legend Lena Horne blocked Jackson from playing her in a planned TV movie.